swoldemi/amazon-ecr-image-immutability-check/README.md

 ### Configuration
 1. Interval (required) - How often should the function run?
 Requires a valid Schedule Expression: https://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html.
 Default is once a day (`rate(24 hours)`).
+2. SNSTopicARN (optional) - The ARN of the Simple Notification Service topic to send noncompliant finding messages to.

 ### Test that it works
 After your specified interval and interval unit (example: 5 minutes), a CloudWatch event will trigger the Lambda function and scan your account for repositories that do not have image tag immutability enabled.
 If any are found, image tag immutability will be enabled.